World-Changing. Servant Leadership.

 Pursue a variety of careers based in law, politics, and criminal justice.
 Attorney.
 Elected official.
 Law enforcement officer.
 Campaign manager.
 Policy analyst.
 Teacher.
 Journalist.
 Paralegal.
 And more.

 In countless professions, the world needs leaders equipped in law and politics.
-Prepare for a lifetime of servant leadership with a Bachelor of Arts degree in political science at North Greenville University.
+Prepare for a lifetime of servant leadership with a Bachelor of Arts degree in Political Science at North Greenville University.

-What Can I Do With a Bachelor’s Degree in Political Science?
+What Can I Do with a Bachelor’s Degree in Political Science?

 Lobbyist